Ryau91/RYPPS1/README.md

 ## Starting the game

 You must have the pygame module installed for the game run.
-Once pygame is installed, download all of the files and execute main.py to begin the game.
+Once pygame is installed, download (and extract) all of the files and execute main.py to begin the game.

 ## Controls